acflippo/Intro_to_Computer_Vision/README.md

 </code></pre>

-8. Type or copy all the packages import from the beginning of Lesson 1's intro_cv_lesson1.py at the prompt:
+8. Type the following package import at the prompt:

 <pre><code>